FAQ

 • Escoria script puzzles

-Escoria script puzzles are ones that can be completely made using Escoria script.
+Escoria script puzzles are ones that can be completely made using Escoria script; that is, ASHES.
 Demo room 9 provides an example of this.
-Through the use of inventory items and game variables, puzzles can be progressed and their status determined.
+Through the use of inventory items and game variables, puzzles can be progressed and their statuses determined.

-An example of this is getting past a door bodyguard with a pass phrase.
-In the game, when the character “looks at” a note on a computer that reads “the password is abc123”, Escoria script can be used to set a “password_obtained” variable to true.
-When the character later talks to the bodyguard, the script logic can check whether “password_obtained” is set to true and based on that provide new dialog options, or run an animation to move the bodyguard away from the door.
+An example of this is getting past someone guarding a door who requires a pass phrase to proceed.
+In the game, when the character “looks at” a note on a computer that reads “the password is abc123”, an ASHES script can be used to set a “password_obtained” variable to true.
+When the character later talks to the bodyguard, the script logic can check whether “password_obtained” is set to true and, based on that, provide new dialog options, or run an animation to move the guard away from the door.

-In the event you wanted to include a puzzle that requires more complexity than Escoria script can provide, you can use native GDscript to implement this.
-Demo room 8 provides an example of this.
-The “spawn” Escoria script is used to spawn the GDScript scene that contains your puzzle (arcade puzzle etc).
+In the event you want to include a puzzle that requires more complexity than an ASHES script can provide, you can use native GDscript.
+Demo room 8 provides an example of this: The spawn ASHES command is used to spawn the GDScript scene that contains your puzzle (arcade puzzle, etc).
 Example:

 Your Godot scene can contain anything you like - you’re only limited by Godot’s limitations and your imagination.
-The main requirements of your Godot scene are :
+The main requirements for your Godot scene are:

 escoria.main.current_scene.game.hide_ui()